strapi/nextjs-corporate-starter/migration-steps.md

 We made the following changes:

-1. We removed the `options` params since we are now setting it inside `fethAPI` directly.
+1. We removed the `options` parameters since we now set them directly inside `fethAPI.`

-2. And finally we passed down our token to the `fetchAPI` function.
+2 We finally passed down our token to the `fetchAPI` function.

-Now let's refresh our page and see if we get our landing page data.
+Now, let's refresh our page and see if we get our landing page data.

 ![Page Data](./images/005-landing-page.png)

 Nice!
 It is working.

-Finally, we just need to update our **Blog Page** to reflect our new changes.
+Finally, we must update our **Blog Page** to reflect our new changes.

 Now, let's navigate to our `blog/page.tsx` file and make the following changes:

 On line 41, we will remove the `options` params and pass down our token to the `fetchAPI` function.
 Before:

 ```ts